Geneva Cortez-Paul, M.Ed.

 What do you attribute your success to?

-I attribute my success to my love for education and a commitment to impact.
-Over the past 12 years, I’ve grown from teacher to instructional coach and professor at Western Governors University, and I’m now a PhD candidate at Texas A&M University.
-I pursue leadership not for recognition, but out of a lifelong calling to serve, promote equity, and take responsibility—values that continue to guide my work.
+I attribute my success first and foremost to Jesus Christ, my Lord and Savior, and to the guidance and support of my loving family, my enduring passion for education, and the teachers who believed in my potential and demonstrated that education could open doors to a brighter future.
+Over the past 12 years, I have grown from a classroom teacher to an instructional coach in Grand Prairie ISD and an Instructor Practitioner at Western Governors University, and I am now a doctoral candidate at Texas A&M University researching professional learning communities and literacy instruction.
+I pursue leadership not for recognition, but out of a lifelong calling to serve, promote equity, lead with integrity, and create opportunities for others—values that continue to guide my work.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is that it’s possible to have a career you love—one that is both fulfilling and rewarding.
+The best career advice I’ve received is that it’s possible to build a career you genuinely love—one that is both personally fulfilling and meaningful in the impact it has on others.
+A big part of that fulfillment comes from building authentic, trusting relationships with students and families.

 What advice would you give to young women entering your industry?